-Cake boards – I used 3 cake boards in total.
-The first 2 were in the exact same size as the styrofoam dummies, i.e., 6 inches and 10 inches while the third one measured 15 inches.
+- Cake boards – I used 3 cake boards in total.
+The first 2 were in the exact same size as the styrofoam dummies, i.e., 6 inches and 10 inches.
+The third one measured 15 inches.

 And this was how I assembled the DIY cupcake stand: